Randy Arozarena Player Props: Rays vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.23 team ERA ranks 16th across all MLB pitching staffs.
+- The Cubs have the 14th-ranked team ERA among all MLB pitching staffs (4.17).

-- The Cubs surrender the third-fewest home runs in baseball (51 total, one per game).
+- Cubs pitchers combine to allow the second-fewest home runs in baseball (51 total, 0.9 per game).

-- Hendricks (0-1) gets the starting nod for the Cubs, his second this season.
+- Steele (6-2) gets the starting nod for the Cubs in his 12th start of the season.
+He's put together a 2.77 ERA in 65 2/3 innings pitched, with 57 strikeouts.

-- In his last time out on Thursday, the righty tossed 4 1/3 innings against the New York Mets, allowing three earned runs while surrendering six hits.
+- In his most recent appearance on Friday against the Cincinnati Reds, the left-hander tossed 3 2/3 innings, allowing five earned runs while surrendering 10 hits.

 © 2023 Data Skrive.
 All rights reserved.